sCrypt-Inc/scryptTS-docs/docs/advanced/how-to-integrate-scrypt-service.md

 #### Webhook Security

 To keep your webhook requests secure, we add a signature header `x-scrypt-signature` for each request by signing the request data with your own API key using the [HMAC-SHA256](https://en.wikipedia.org/wiki/HMAC) algorithm.
-So you can verify it if you wnat.
+So you can verify it if you want.
 It can be generated using code like this:

 ```
 const signature = crypto.createHmac('sha256', apiKey).update(JSON.stringify(body)).digest('hex');